-In collaboration with the Act Against AIDS campaign, LULAC will award stipends of $2,000 to ten LULAC councils in good standing.
+In collaboration with the Let's Stop HIV Together campaign, LULAC will award stipends of $2,000 to 10 LULAC councils or partners in good standing.
 The funding should be utilized to start or augment existing HIV screenings efforts in addition to highlighting HIV/AIDS awareness, prevention, and care.

-If you have questions about program requirements or how to complete or submit an application send us an email at LatinosLivingHealthy@LULAC.org
+If you have questions about program requirements or how to complete or submit an application send an email to TMendez@LULAC.org